wavemaker/docs/learn/how-tos/implement-openid-google-provider.md

 id: "implement-openid-google-provider"
 sidebar_label: "Open ID using Google provider"
 ---
-In this document we discuss the steps to implement different open ID providers.
+In this document we discuss the steps to implement Google as open ID provider.

 ---